javascript-studio/studio-lambda/README.md

   named lambda `handle` function, passing `(event, context, callback)`.
 If `context` is not given, it defaults to an empty object.

+## Debugging Lambda functions

+If the environment variable `STUDIO_LAMBDA_INSPECT` is set to the name of a Lambda function, the node process for that function will be called with `--inspect` and the timeout value is ignored.
+This prints a Chrome debugger URL to the console.
+With this setup in place, you can add `debugger` statements to place breakpoints.

 [apex]: http://apex.run